 IASJ Encourages Auto Companies to Tackle Human Rights in the Supply Chain

 Investor Advocates for Social Justice is using our voice as faith-based and responsible investors to engage with our portfolio companies in the automotive sector as part of a new initiative called Shifting Gears: Accelerating Human Rights in the Auto Sector.
 We recognize that there are deep and complex global supply chains in this industry – with up to 30,000 parts in a car – and these companies are exposed to legal, reputational, and financial risks if they fail to adequately address the risks to workers throughout these operations.
-We are calling on companies to take action, and in our first year of engagement, have built a strong foundation for a long-term initiative to improve corporate performance on human rights in the sector, by conducting research, building relationships, and holding shareholder dialogues.

 Human Rights Impacts in the Automotive Sector are SevereShifting Gears Car Infographic

 - Child Labor: Several commodities in the automotive supply chain are known to be produced with child labor.
-This includes, for example mica used in metallic car paints which may be mined with child labor in India, cobalt used in lithium-ion batteries for electric vehicles may be mined with child labor in the Democratic Republic of Congo, or children tapping rubber from trees, working with sharp tools in Indonesia.
+This includes, for example mica used in metallic car paints which may be mined with child labor in India and Madagascar, cobalt used in lithium-ion batteries for electric vehicles may be mined with child labor in the Democratic Republic of Congo, or children tapping rubber from trees, working with sharp tools in Indonesia.

 - Forced Labor: Laborers in the automotive supply chain are also at risk of working in conditions of forced labor.
 For example, the production of charcoal used for pig iron in steel automotive parts and cattle used for leather in automotive seating are both associated with forced labor risks in Brazil.
 As with child labor, forced labor often occurs due to weak government oversight.
 Unethical recruitment practices also put workers at risk.